surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 - <b>Label:</b> Specify a identifier name to calculated column the way it should be displayed in the data table.

-- **Data Type:**    Data type format for the result (string,number).
+- <b>Data Type:</b>    Data type format for the result (string,number).

-- **Field Type :**   Derives whether the result is dimension or measure.
+- <b>Field Type :</b>  Derives whether the result is dimension or measure.

-- **Calculation:**  Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.
+- <b>Calculation:</b>  Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.

-> **Note :** Replace Dollar Symbol with Hashtag to fetch the appropriate data.
+> < b>Note :</b> Replace Dollar Symbol with Hashtag to fetch the appropriate data.

--  **Calculate on Raw data:**   if enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.
+-  <b>Calculate on Raw data:</b>   if enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.

-***Example I : To Find the Column total of a measure value***
+<b>Example I :</b> To Find the Column total of a measure value***
 ```
 col_total( #{ROOT.BI_ORDERS.sum_RATE_2677} )
 ```